Watch this video for the latest update to searching and sorting.

 Search in the library is based upon text strings that match the name of the library file or video as depicted in the LIBRARY list.
 Search can be performed with tags as well as a combination of one or more tags AND a text string.

-Sorting is available by, ascending or descending, A-Z of the file/video title, the Deadline set for you to complete processing the file, and the date the file was added to the library,
+Sorting is available by, ascending or descending, date added, A-Z of the file/video title, the Deadline set for you to complete processing the file, and the date the file was added to the library,

 Let's examine the available bulk action tools displayed after you make a selection in the LIBRARY